-Three two-hour information sessions will be held during Spring Quarter for students accepted to the program.
+Three two-hour sessions will also be held during Spring Quarter for students accepted to the program.
 Attendance is required.
 Sessions will likely be held at 6:00pm-8:00pm, so will include pizza.
 Final scheduling of sessions will be determined by Doodle poll among students accepted to the program.

 A unique opportunity to view population health in practice, this Zimbabwe immersion experience will allow evolving learners interested in global health careers to have a first-hand experience with public health, implementation science, and clinical care practices in institutional and community settings.